fletchjp/MERG-Arduino-Software/README.md

  I have forked Martin Da Costa's code for CBUSmINnOUT in order to use it for a prototype panel on the Totem Mini Lab.

- I need the updates to the CBUS libraries which are not yet in the Arduino system.
+ I needed the updates to the CBUS libraries which are not yet in the Arduino system.
 I have upgraded them by hand.

  ### 19th March 2021